projectcapsule/capsule/docs/operator/references.md

 ## Custom Resource Definition

 Capsule operator uses a Custom Resources Definition (CRD) for _Tenants_.
-In Caspule, Tenants are cluster wide resources.
-You need for cluster level permissions to work with tenants.
+In Capsule, Tenants are cluster wide resources.
+You need cluster level permissions to work with tenants.

 You can learn about tenant CRD by the `kubectl explain` command: